-Operating revenues increased each year from 2019 to 2021.
-This was primarily driven by rate changes as well as electricity sales from the inclusion of new communities beginning in April 2018.
+Operating revenues increased each year from 2020 to 2022, primarily from territory expansion.
 This expansion covered unincorporated Contra Costa county, as well as the cities and towns of Concord, Martinez, Oakley, Pinole, Pittsburg, San Ramon, Danville and Moraga.

 MCE also receives revenues from sources other than retail customer sales.
 These sources include wholesale energy sales to other suppliers, as well as grant income used to assist with various customer programs.